A selection of publications recently supported by the Foundation

 The Gordon Darling Foundation is a perpetual public charitable trust, established in 1991 to "support Australia-wide, activities of importance in the Visual Arts."

-It will give priority to exhibitions of Australian, Asian, Pacific or other international art, or those of significant local importance.
+It will give priority to exhibitions of Australian art, and will also consider exhibitions of Asian, Pacific or other international art.

-It will assist with the costs of research, travel, publication, and the dissemination of knowledge and the enjoyment of all aspects of the visual arts to the widest possible audience.
+It will assist with the costs of research, travel, publication, to promote knowledge and enjoyment of all aspects of the visual arts to the widest possible audience.

 Who can apply?